vmwhite/DES-Paper-Data-and-Analysis-2025/README.md

 - The number of runs you wish to conduct
 - The length in years you want the simulation to run (this does not include the hard-coded 5-year warm-up period)
-- the line number in the "AllScenarioMatrix.csv" that corresponds to the exact scenario you wish to run The following is an example of how to call the simulation with two replications for 10 years each with the baseline scenario as described in [1]:
+- the line number in the "AllScenarioMatrix.csv" that corresponds to the exact scenario you wish to run The following is an example of how to call the simulation with two replications for 10 years each, plus a 5-year hard-coded warm-up period, with the baseline scenario as described in [1]:
 ```
   <cwd> 'Simulation_OUD_Treatment_Policy_main.py' '2' '10' '0'
 ```

 ## The "Post_Processing" folder
-This folder contains various Python files used to process the outputs of "Simulation_DC_OpioidPolicing_MARI_ED_and_CM.py" to the formats presented in [1] Specifically:
+This folder contains various Python files used to process the outputs of "Simulation_DC_OpioidPolicing_MARI_ED_and_CM.py" to the formats presented in [1].
+Specifically:
-- The **"Compile_RawResults.py"** file is Python Code that converts the raw output of the "Simulation_DC_OpioidPolicing_MARI_ED_and_CM.py" to .csv files.
+- The **"Compile_RawResults.py"** file is Python Code that converts the raw output of the "Simulation_DC_OpioidPolicing_MARI_ED_and_CM.py" main outputs to .csv files.
+- - The **"Compile_ServiceTimes.py"** file is Python Code that converts the raw output of the "Simulation_DC_OpioidPolicing_MARI_ED_and_CM.py" service times to .csv files.
 - The **"Prediction_interval_Calibration_Figs.py"** file is Python code used to create the .png files used in Figure 2 for [1]
-- The "Results_Table.py" file is the Python code to create Table 4 for [1] and outputs the latex table as "CombinedResults.txt"
+- The "Results_Table.py" file is the Python code to create Table 4 for [1] and outputs the LaTeX table as "CombinedResults.txt"
 - The **"Scenario_Comparison.py"** file to create graphs in .png and tables in .txt format used in Table 5, Figure 3, and Appendix C for [1]
 - The **"Graphing_Functions.py"** file is supportive Python code called by "Scenario_Comparison.py" and contains matplotlib formatted graphs.
-- The **"Table_Functions.py"** file is supportive Python code called by "Scenario_Comparison.py" and contains the code to reformat data frames to latex.
+- The **"Table_Functions.py"** file is supportive Python code called by "Scenario_Comparison.py" and contains the code to reformat data frames to LaTeX.

 ## The "Appendix_Items" folder
 This folder contains various Python files used to conduct supplemental analysis reported in the Appendices in [1].
 Specifically: